 “The struggle for women's suffrage, however, was only the first step toward full and equal participation of women in our Nation's life.
 In recent years, we have made other giant strides by attacking sex discrimination through our laws and by paving new avenues to equal economic opportunity for women.
 Today, in virtually every sector of our society, women are making important contributions to the quality of American life.”

 Note: The table above is cropped.
-Click on the image to see the full table with all columns, rows, and notes.
+Various columns and rows are hidden.
+Click on the image for the full table with all columns, rows, and notes.

-Source: 2019 American Community Survey (ACS), 1-Year Estimates (see Female or Women in each table).
+Source: 2021 American Community Survey (ACS) 1-year estimates (see Female or Women in each table).